Trump wants to host the 2020 G-7 meeting at his Miami golf course. Can he do that?

 At the tail end of his visit to this year's G-7 in France, Trump said that hosting the 2020 summit at the Doral would be a matter of convenience.

-“It is, very importantly, only five minutes from the airport,” Trump told reporters on Monday, noting that his team looked at a dozen different U.S. locations, but some were hours away from an airport.
+“It is, very importantly, only five minutes from the airport,” Trump told reporters on Monday, noting that his team looked at a dozen U.S. locations, but some were hours from an airport.

 “With Doral, we have a series of magnificent buildings,” Trump continued, making the case for his property.
 “Each country can have their own villa or their own bungalow.”